 Biking and sporting gear served me well during my 5-day Nyamasheke expedition.
 I thought I had everything I needed until my departure day when I had to do a presentation in front of the Mayor, the Executive Secretary and two Vice Mayors.

 Preparing the presentation was as easy as chewing a piece of cake.
 That’s because I always document my travel experiences.
-There was one problem though — I didn’t have an appropriate outfit for a business meeting, let alone an encounter with the honorables.
+There was one problem though — I didn’t have an appropriate outfit for a business meeting, let alone an encounter with top district officials.

 This wardrobe malfunction created a predicament I wasn’t prepared for.
 Luckily, my nosy-self had seen decent clothes in a neighboring shop.
 The shop in question is known as Ambara Uberwe, which means get dressed and look good.